 Among many digital nomads, there’s a common misconception that short-term stays in foreign countries always shield you from paying taxes there.

 The belief here is that traditional remote workers have to cover taxes because they’re staying in one area for longer than 183 days and therefore become tax residents.
 On the other hand, digital nomads who will move out before the end of that period won’t become subject to taxation.

 The reality is not as simple.
+Manage your expectations to avoid situations of expectations vs reality.
 In many cases, the ’183 days’ rule is not the only factor determining your status as a tax resident.

 For example, digital nomads may sometimes trigger earlier taxation if they have a habitual abode in their current location – a place they live in more frequently than anywhere else.
 Similarly, premature taxation in some areas may happen if the individual has a center of vital interests there (e.g., a family or an occupation).

 Other important factors are the location of your bank account or how important your professional position is.